 Subsidised loan assistance and insurance benefits are available to eligible current and former ADF personnel.
 The Defence Service Homes (DSH) Scheme provides a subsidised loan of up to $25,000 repayable over 25 years to qualifying ex-service men and women (and certain dependents).
 A Home Support Loan of up to $10,000 is also available to assist with the cost of home maintenance and modifications and other housing-related purposes.
-For further information, please see Defence Service Home Loans or visit the DHOAS website at www.dhoas.gov.au.
+For further information, please see the DSH website at www.dsh.gov.au/lending.

-DVA administers the Defence Home Ownership Assistance Scheme (DHOAS) on behalf of the Department of Defence.
-DHOAS is available to current and former ADF personnel, and their surviving partners, who have served in the ADF after 1 July 2008, completed a qualifying period and accrued a Service Credit.
-If you served between 15 May 1985 and 30 June 2008, you may have been eligible for the Defence Home Owner Scheme (DHOS), which closed on 30 June 2010.
+DVA administers the Defence Home Ownership Assistance Scheme (DHOAS) and the Defence Home Owner Scheme (DHOS) on behalf of the Department of Defence.
+DHOAS is available to current and former ADF personnel, and their surviving partners, who have served in the ADF on or after 1 July 2008, completed a qualifying period and accrued a service credit.
+If you served between 15 May 1985 and 30 June 2008, you may have been eligible for DHOS, which closed on 30 June 2010.
 In some very limited circumstances, if you were eligible but unable to apply for your benefits before the scheme closed, you may be able to access benefits under the DHOAS scheme.
-For more information phone DHOAS on 1300 434 627 or visit the Previous subsidy schemes – DHOS/DSH page of the DHOAS website at https://www.dhoas.gov.au/previous-schemes-dsh-and-dhos.html.Back to top
+For more information on DHOAS/DHOS visit the DHOAS website at www.dhoas.gov.au.Back to top

 Defence Service Homes Insurance Scheme